 Osteria Fuori Porta

-and 10 of the best beach towns, beach resorts and beaches near Rome.
+and 20 of the best beaches near Rome.

 Let me know your impressions about the lovely town of Trevignano Romano in the comments.